tolgamertt/ultimate-ai/README.md

 cd ultimate-ai && mvn clean install && cd ultimate-ai-app && mvn spring-boot:run
 ```

-Or run the main class on an IDE after maven clean install(generated code is not commited.)
+Or run the main class on an IDE after maven clean install(generated code is not commited).

 ## Access